CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-20-Concurrent-In-Java.md

 If a SocketUsingTask is cancelled through its Future, the socket is closed and the

-As of Java 6, ExecutorService implementations can override newTaskFor in AbstractExecutorService to control instantiation of the Future corresponding to a submitted Callable or Runnable.
+As of **Java 6, ExecutorService implementations can override newTaskFor** in AbstractExecutorService **to control instantiation of the Future corresponding to a submitted Callable or Runnable**.
 The default implementation just creates a new FutureTask, as shown in Listing 6.12.
 ```java
 protected <T> RunnableFuture<T> newTaskFor(Callable<T> task) {
 return new FutureTask<T>(task);